Bug report #7271

 Similarly, when doing symbology's graduated / categorized classification by selecting a joined column, the same shift happens.

-#1 Updated by Mathieu Pellerin - nIRV about 7 years ago
+#1 Updated by Mathieu Pellerin - nIRV over 7 years ago

-#3 Updated by Mathieu Pellerin - nIRV about 7 years ago
+#3 Updated by Mathieu Pellerin - nIRV over 7 years ago

 Practical example with steps to reproduce issue: